 - A. Piping types and joint styles may be mixed within a system within the scope of the requirements of this Section. - B. Steel steam supply pipe shall be schedule 40 or schedule 80.
 Condensate return pipe, including low wet condensate return, shall be schedule 80. - C. Steel pipe with threaded joints and fittings: Above ground, within building, for sizes 2" and smaller.
-Steel steam and condensate pipe with threaded joints shall be schedule 80. - D. Steel pipe with welded joints and fittings: Above or below ground, within building or exterior, any size.
-Welded steam pipe may be schedule 40. - E. Steel pipe with cut or rolled grooved ends and mechanical couplings and fittings are not approved for use on steam or steam condensate piping systems. - F. Type L hard temper drawn copper tubing with wrought copper fittings and brazed joints: for 2" and smaller steam and steam condensate, above ground, within building. - G. Type L hard temper drawn copper tubing with wrought copper fittings and soldered joints: for 2" and smaller pressurized pumped condensate services, above ground, within building.
+Steel steam and condensate pipe with threaded joints shall be schedule 80. - D. Steel pipe with cut or rolled grooved ends and mechanical couplings and fittings are not approved for use on steam or steam condensate piping systems. - E. Type L hard temper drawn copper tubing with wrought copper fittings and brazed joints: for 2" and smaller steam and steam condensate, above ground, within building. - F. Type L hard temper drawn copper tubing with wrought copper fittings and soldered joints: for 2" and smaller pressurized pumped condensate services, above ground, within building.

-SECTION 23 29 00 - VARIABLE FREQUENCY MOTOR CONTROLLERS
+SECTION 23 23 00 - REFRIGERANT PIPING